-If you are using lidocaine 5% medicated plaster for another type of pain your GP will need to outline the reasons for use and the application will be reviewed by the HSE Medicines Management Programme (MMP) before treatment can be authorised.
+If you are using lidocaine 5% medicated plaster (Versatis®) for another type of neuropathic pain your doctor must register your details with the Primary Care Reimbursement Service (PCRS) and they will need to outline certain criteria for its use.
+Your application will be reviewed by the HSE Medicines Management Programme (MMP) before treatment can be authorised.